Mexico confirms first imported case of monkeypox | www.lokmattimes.com

 Mexico confirms first imported case of monkeypox

-Mexico City, May 29 Mexican health authorities have confirmed the country's first imported case of monkeypox, which was ...
+Mexican health authorities on Saturday confirmed the country's first imported case of monkeypox, which was detected in the capital city.

-Mexico City, May 29 Mexican health authorities have confirmed the country's first imported case of monkeypox, which was detected in the capital city.
+Mexico City [Mexico], May 29 (ANI/Xinhua): Mexican health authorities on Saturday confirmed the country's first imported case of monkeypox, which was detected in the capital city.
 "This is a 50-year-old person, a permanent resident of New York City, who was probably infected in the Netherlands," said Undersecretary of Prevention and Health Promotion Hugo Lopez-Gatell.

-The person "is stable and in preventive isolation," the Mexican official said on Twitter, expressing the hope that the person "will recover without complications", reports Xinhua news agency
+The person "is stable and in preventive isolation," the Mexican official said on Twitter, expressing the hope that the person "will recover without complications."
+He also said that monkeypox is transmitted through direct, person-to-person contact.
+"The efficiency of contagion is low, so there are usually isolated cases or small outbreaks, not generalized epidemics," he added.
+Mexican Ministry of Health recommended that people continue to wash their hands frequently and to wear a medical mask when they get physically close to a sick person.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app